 This section contains information on configuring SQL Query Tuner.
 It includes information on setting up the system directory for project files, as well as licensing information.
 Additionally, this section contains information on setting preferences within the application for the customization of various features and functionality.

 - Product requirements

 - Initial setup

 - Customizing SQL Query Tuner (Preferences)

 Product requirements

 Before installing IDERA SQL Query Tuner, verify that your environment meets the following requirements.
-Please refer to the SQL Query Tuner Technical Specifications for more information.

 Hardware Requirements

 The following are the minimum hardware requirements: